DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 26](images/40_electrum_26.png)

 That should bring up the QR-code.
 Take a photo of the QR-code with your phone.
-You can close the Transaction dialog.
+You can now close the Transaction dialog.

 We are now going back to Tails.
 So, either go to your second computer or restart your main computer on Tails.
-We are going to handle a seed, make sure to follow the same procedure that you used when generating the seeds (that no one can see what you do).
-In Tails, launch Electrum like before.
-If you already have Electrum running create a new wallet by going to `File>New/Restore` (we are going to create the exact same wallet as before to check that our seed works).
+We are going to handle a secret seed, make sure to follow the same procedure that you used when generating the seeds (that no one can see what you do).
+In Tails, launch Electrum [like before](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_30_last-seed.md#run-electrum-on-tails).
+If you already have Electrum running create a new wallet by going to `File>New/Restore` (we are going to create the exact same wallet as before to double check that our seed works).

 Click next at the first window: